Featured Research

 QGreenland Project

 Across the Arctic, sea ice is disappearing, permafrost is thawing, and glaciers are melting, causing local and global changes to our planet.
 One important feature of the Arctic is Greenland.
 Much of Greenland, the largest island in the world, is covered by the Greenland Ice Sheet.
 The Greenland Ice Sheet is the second-largest ice sheet on Earth.
-Monthly satellite data of the region show that the Greenland Ice Sheet has been rapidly losing ice since the 1990s, making it the world’s largest contributor to sea level rise in recent decades.
+Observations of the region show that the Greenland Ice Sheet has been rapidly losing ice since the late 1990s, making it a top contributor to sea level rise in recent decades.
 As the planet continues to warm, scientists predict that levels of melting will accelerate.
 These changes will dramatically transform Greenland’s landscape, impacting its ecosystems and communities, as well as increasing sea levels globally.

 Houses in coastal Greenland

 Colorful houses dot the landscape in a coastal Greenland town.
-QGreenland will bring together data about environment, people, plants, and animals. — Credit: Allen Pope
+QGreenland brings together data about environment, community, plants, and animals. — Credit: Allen Pope

 Exploring Greenland, digitally

 QGreenland, which was created by an international team of researchers led by NSIDC’s Twila Moon, allows for the exploration of data on Greenland’s ocean, land, ice sheet, biology, and communities.
-Data within the tool are available from a range of disciplines, including glaciology, biology, environmental management, geopolitics, and hydrology, and QGreenland can be used for a wide variety of purposes.
-For example, users can study changes in ice sheet velocity, learn where wild animal populations roam across the island, and discover what types of permafrost are located in Greenland and where.
+Data within the tool are available from a range of disciplines, including glaciology, biology, environmental management, hydrology, and much more.
+QGreenland can be used for a wide variety of purposes.
+For example, users can study changes in ice sheet velocity, identify community roads and buildings, and discover what types of permafrost are located in Greenland and where.

-Users can access, download, add to, and conduct analyses on data within the QGreenland tool.
+Users can access, download, add to, and conduct analyses on data within the QGreenland environment, which runs on freely available QGIS software.
 It can be used both on- and offline, which means that it is available to researchers and Greenland residents even when they are out in remote field sites without internet access, and they can save their work within it as well.
-Users can also create visualizations and maps of Greenland using spatial data within the tool.
+Users can also create presentation- and publication-ready visualizations and maps using QGreenland’s wide variety of spatial data.

 QGreenland is modeled after the Norwegian Polar Institute’s Quantarctica tool, which provides an interactive data environment for Antarctica.